naseif/tiktok-scraper/README.md

 # tiktok-scraper

-A light-weight scraper for tiktok written in TypeScript
+A fast light-weight scraper for tiktok to fetch and download video posts, video music, user info and more.